+interviewing the person alleged to be responsible for the incidents of abuse or neglect.
+The Department will consult with the District Attorney or law enforcement in situations where the DA or law enforcement is investigating the same situation.
+If the person alleged to be responsible for the abuse or neglect has been arrested, the Department will not interview the person unless the person’s criminal attorney has granted permission.
+See Commonwealth v.
+Howard, 446 Mass 563 (2006); and

+other activities as required by the Department’s Protective Intake Policy.

-(3) If an individual or family prevents an investigator from viewing a child who is the subject of the report or from determining the name, age or condition of other children in the same household that the investigator has determined should be viewed, the investigator shall, if the investigator does not have reason to believe that the child is in immediate danger of serious physical harm resulting from abuse or neglect, immediately inform his/her supervisor.
-The supervisor shall confer with a member of the legal staff to determine what legal action may be warranted.
+(3) If an individual or family prevents the response worker from viewing a child who is the subject of the report or from determining the name, age or condition of other children in the same household that the response worker has determined should be viewed, the response worker shall, if the response worker does not have reason to believe that the child is in immediate danger of serious physical harm resulting from abuse or neglect, immediately inform his/her supervisor.
+The supervisor shall confer with a manager and a member of the legal staff to determine what legal action may be warranted.
+If the response worker has reason to believe that the child is in immediate danger of serious physical harm resulting from abuse or neglect, seek the aid of the local police in entering the home or otherwise viewing the child.
 The Department may choose to waive a home visit if it is able to view the child in some other location.
-If the investigator remains unable to view the child, the investigator's supervisor will make the support/unsupport decision based on his/her evaluation of the nature and contents of the 51A report and any collateral information.
+If the response worker remains unable to view the child, the supervisor will make the response decision based on his/her evaluation of the nature and contents of the 51A report and any collateral information.

-(4) The manner in which the investigator views the child who is the subject of a 51A report shall take into account and shall respect the child's age, sex, and other circumstances, particularly with respect to removal of the child's clothing.
+(4) The manner in which the response worker views the child who is the subject of a 51A report shall take into account and shall respect the child's age, sex, and other circumstances, particularly with respect to removal of the child's clothing.

-(5) At the time of the first contact with parent(s) or caretaker(s), the investigator shall deliver to said individual a statement of rights which shall include written notice that a 51A report has been made, the nature and possible effects of the investigation, and that information given could and might be used in subsequent court hearings.
+(5) At the time of the first contact with parent(s) or caregiver(s), the response worker shall deliver to the individual a statement of rights which shall include written notice that a 51A report has been made, the nature and possible effects of the response, and that information given could and might be used in subsequent court hearings.
 Such notice shall be in a form prescribed by the Department.

-(6) Based on the investigation, the investigator shall determine:
+(6) Based on the response, the Department shall determine:

-(a) the existence, nature, extent and cause or causes of the alleged abuse or neglect;
+(a) the existence, nature, extent and cause or causes of the alleged abuse or neglect or other conditions affecting the safety and well-being of the child(ren) ;

-(b) the identity of the person or persons alleged to be responsible therefor, if possible;
+(b) the identity of the person or persons alleged to be responsible therefor, if possible, and whether to list the person as an “alleged perpetrator” in the Department’s Central Registry;

 (c) the name, age and condition of all other children in the same household; and

-(d) all other pertinent facts or matters which in the opinion or the investigator are necessary to support or unsupport the allegation which was reported to the Department.
+(d) the Department’s intervention, if any, to safeguard the child(ren);s safety and well-being.

-4.28: Screening and Investigation of Reports Involving Department Employees, Department Employee’s Household or Family Members, Foster Parents, Pre-Adoptive Parents or Area Board Members
+4.26: Screening and Response to Reports Involving Department Employees, Department Employee’s Household or Family Members, Foster Parents, Pre-Adoptive Parents or Area Board Members

-Whenever the Department receives a 51A report involving a Department employee, or a member of a Department employee’s immediate household, the report shall immediately be referred to the Commissioner or designee.
-The Commissioner or designee will assign the report to the Central Office Special Investigations Unit or to an independent contracted agency for screening and/or investigation.
+Whenever the Department receives a 51A report involving a Department employee, or a member of a Department employee’s immediate household, the report shall immediately be referred to the Central Office Special Investigations Unit for screening and/or response.